2martens/ChangelogPIP/README.md

 * make this package to your requirement
 * if you want so, distribute your plugin/application with this package to minimize installation duration for your customers
 * IMPORTANT: Add the listed language files to your plugin/application and install them there.
-You just have to copy them into your plugin's/application's folder.

 License
 -------